TimoVerkroost/minor-watt-now/README.md

 To add an user you need his/hers User Key (see step above).
 You've to add the User Key to the environment variables and then the key needs to appear in the message loop.

 ##### Add key to environment config
-Replace **NAME** to the name of the user or something else so you can recognize wich user it is.
+Replace **NAME** to the name of the user or something else so you can recognize which user it is.
 Replace **PlaceTheUserKeyHere** with the user key.
 ```
 PUSHOVER_USER_KEY_NAME=PlaceTheUserKeyHere